What to do in Gozo: activities and must-see places

 Explore the island’s landscapes

-Although I’ve already told you a little about them, I can assure you that the cliffs of Ta’ Ċenċ are a must-see.
+Although I have already mentioned them, the Ta’ Ċenċ Cliffs deserve a place on any Gozo itinerary.
 They’re in the very south of Gozo; you can get there by car, on foot from Xlendi or even by boat.
 I went there on my boat trip to Comino (Blue Lagoon, Crystal Lagoon) and Gozo.
-It was really great to have all the perspectives!
-You feel so small in front of these huge cliffs!
+Seeing them from both land and sea gave me a much better sense of their scale.
+The enormous cliffs make you feel very small.

-Getting back to the setting, this is a place I discovered on my quad bike trip because it really is a must-see.
-For me, it’s a magnificent landscape that also incorporates the culture of Gozo.
+I first discovered the salt pans during my quad tour.
+The landscape is beautiful and closely tied to Gozo’s traditional way of life.
 A little tip: at the end of the day, almost at sunset, when the light hits the rocks, it’s even more beautiful.

 The island’s beaches

 Its charm lies in the golden red sand that contrasts with the colour of the water.
-I think it’s a nice change from white sand, although, we agree, it’s still pretty!
-There are food stalls, a restaurant and toilets at the entrance, but once you’re on the beach, it’s just a C-shaped stretch of sand and transparent water… a dream come true!
+The red-gold sand makes a refreshing change from the more familiar white-sand scenery.
+There are food stalls, a restaurant and toilets at the entrance, but once you’re on the beach, it’s just a C-shaped stretch of sand and transparent water… a wonderfully simple setting.

-Then I’d say my second favourite beach is Hondoq ir-Rummien.
+My second favorite beach is Hondoq ir-Rummien.
 When I got there, I was very surprised because it’s not one of the best known beaches.
 However, the water is an intense, beautiful blue, like that of the Blue Lagoon.
 And because it’s at the southern end of the island, you can literally see the Blue Lagoon in the distance.
-Isn’t that magical when you think about it?
+The view across the water is a memorable detail.

 There are still some stunning coves and beaches in Gozo that I highly recommend discovering, such as: